WeAreWizards/blog/content/articles/mobx.md

 If you are doing SSR, be aware that the way we handle stores shown below will not work for you.

-Converting Proppy to use MobX took about 4 days, numerous long-standing issues were fixed on the way and the end result was a deletion of around 1000 to 2000 lines (estimate as we also moved to use npm @types for typings in that branch).
+Converting Proppy to use MobX took about 4 days, numerous long-standing issues were fixed along the way and the end result was a deletion of around 1000 to 2000 lines (estimate as we also moved to use npm @types for typings in that branch).

 ### Stores
 Our stores are simple singleton classes that have observable properties.